Music Education Major: Undergraduate

 Practicums and Field-based Observations

-In addition to the standard student teaching semester in the senior year, a special feature of the Westminster program is the experience of observation and teaching in the context of the elementary and secondary praxis courses, ME 581 and ME 582.
+In addition to the standard student teaching semester in the senior year, a special feature of the Westminster program is the experience of observation and teaching in the context of the Art of Teaching Music courses ME 161, ME 262, ME 563 and ME 564.
 These combine instruction in music methods with practical experience in public school contexts.
-Several music education courses require students to make observations of music classes in urban, suburban, public and private schools.
+Several music education courses require students to make observations of music classes in urban, suburban, public and/or private schools.

 Students must be prepared to arrange for transportation to and from practicums at a reasonable distance from the college and to sustain related expenses.